OSH Answers Fact Sheets

 - Follow safe work practices specified by your employer.

 - Wear the appropriate personal protective equipment specified for the job.
-This may include respiratory protection and chemical protective clothing, such as an apron and gloves, made from materials that protect against the chemicals being handled.
+This equipment may include respiratory protection and chemical protective clothing, such as an apron and gloves, made from materials that protect against the chemicals being handled.

 - Report ventilation failures, leaks, or spills to your supervisor immediately.